SAML-Toolkits/php-saml/README.md

     of the IdP).
 The IdP receives the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

-Notice that all the SAML Requests and Responses are handled at a unique file, the `index.php` file and how `GET` paramters are used to know the action that must be done.
+Notice that all the SAML Requests and Responses are handled by a unique file, the `index.php` file and how `GET` paramters are used to know the action that must be done.